Policies

 POLICY ARBITRATION PROCESS TO THE EVALUATION MECHANISM

 C - Peer review: The Section/Special Editor forwards the article to two reviewers of the manuscript's area of expertise.
-These reviewers will evaluate the manuscript and issue their opinion from their reserved area.
-The final result, based on the specific evaluation tools of the article under analysis, will be expressed as Level A (the article should be published, without changes); Level B (the article can be published with some changes); Level C (the article can be published provided that with the introduction of the changes suggested by the reviewer; the new version of the work requires appreciation); Level D (the article does not meet the conditions for publication).
+These reviewers will evaluate the manuscript and issue their opinions from their reserved area.
+The final result, based on the specific evaluation tools of the article under analysis, will be expressed as Level A (the article should be published without changes); Level B (the article can be published with some changes); Level C (the article can be published provided that with the introduction of the changes suggested by the reviewer; the new version of the work requires appreciation); Level D (the article does not meet the conditions for publication).

 Whenever there is no agreement between the reviewers' opinions, or in the case of justified doubts, the Section Editor will send the article to a third reviewer for an opinion.